jjpickering10/CI-MS2-PokerQuiz/README.md

 ## Description

-A site aimed at providing quiz games based on the game of poker.
+-This is a site aimed at providing simple quiz games based on the game of poker.

 ---